maelfabien/maelfabien.github.io/_pages/phd.md

 [Speaker Verification and i-vectors](https://maelfabien.github.io/machinelearning/Speech3/#): Overview of the i-vector method for Speaker Verification.

 [Deep Learning approach to speaker verification with X-vectors](https://maelfabien.github.io/machinelearning/Speech4/#): How X-vectors improve the speaker verification process.

+# III.
+Network analysis

+## Graph theory

+[Introduction to Graphs](https://maelfabien.github.io/machinelearning/graph_1/) : What is a graph ?
+Where are graphs being used ?
+What are the components of a graph ?

+[Graph Analysis, Erdos-Rényi, Barabasi-Albert](https://maelfabien.github.io/machinelearning/graph_2/) : In this article, we cover the two main types of graphs, and describe a first approach to graph analysis.

+[Graph Algorithms](https://maelfabien.github.io/machinelearning/graph_3/) : We'll now explore the main graph algorithms and several use cases in a visual way with direct examples in Python.

+[Graph Learning](https://maelfabien.github.io/machinelearning/graph_4/) : How can we handle missing links or missing nodes in graphs ?

+[Graph Embedding](https://maelfabien.github.io/machinelearning/graph_5/) : A practical introduction to Graph Embedding with Node2Vec and Graph2Vec.

+## Criminal networks

+["Disrupting Resilient criminal networks through data analysis" paper review](https://maelfabien.github.io/machinelearning/sicilian/): A summary and data exploration of an interesting paper on criminal networks in the Sicilian MAFIA.

 <!-- [image](https://maelfabien.github.io/assets/images/phd_process.png) -->